xnacly/blog/content/posts/2025/porting-a-segmented-list-from-c-to-rust.md

 vec_push_heavy_50MiB    time:   [21.718 ms 21.865 ms 22.018 ms]
 ```

-So it beats vec on larger thresholds, but these are only applicable when moving
+So it beats vec on larger elements (starting from 1MiB), but these are only
-large amounts of giant blobs.
-The rust team did a great job at optimising
+applicable when moving large amounts of giant blobs.
+The rust team did a great
-`std::vec::Vec`.
+job at optimising `std::vec::Vec`, my "naive" implementation comes near, but
+only outperforms on very large workloads.

 # Rust Pain Points